nikeedev/rain-lang/language_syntax.md

 }
 // > 01234
 ```

+### Conditional loop

-Or conditional looping, also known as `while` loop in other languages:
+Rain uses the power of `for` keyword also to perform conditional loops.
+The feature is commonly used with the keyword `while` loop in other programming languages:
 ```
 sum := 0
 i := 0